AdrianNiu/plone_aws/README.md

 AWS fargate, a serverless compute engine for containers that works with both ECS and EKS.

-Plone runs on the top of the Zope 2 application server, meaning that one Zope 2 server process can contain and host several Plone sites.
-Plone also uses Zope 3 components.
-Zope 3 is not an upgrade for Zope 2, but a separate project.

 ## Build this Presentation

 ### Build dependencies